To be considered for RLOP students must meet the following criteria:

 - To maintain status in the program, students must maintain a 3.5 or better GPA for program specific and general academic courses.

-- Alternates may also be chosen in the event that students with guaranteed positions do not successfully complete their studies at WSC; however, while an RLOP candidate has alternate status they do not receive guaranteed admission.
+- Alternates may also be chosen in the event that students with automatic positions do not successfully complete their studies at WSC; however, while an RLOP candidate has alternate status, they do not receive automatic admission.